Jacky Clark Chisholm: Solo career

 On March 29, 2005, Chisholm released her first solo album, Expectancy, on the Entheos Records label.
-On this album she teamed up with songwriter/producer Carnell Murrell, Autun Foster, and Doreonne Stramler.
+On this album, she teamed up with songwriter/producer Carnell Murrell, Autun Foster and Doreonne Stramler.
 Recorded live at the Cathedral Center in Detroit, the album's background vocals were supplied by a special assembly of vocalists, which included two of her children, Angel and Aaron Chisholm, as well as Lorenzo Clark, her sister Denise Clark Bradford's son.
 The choir was directed by Bryon Stanfield.
 Her vision for the album is simply meant to “minister to the heart and soul, to restore the people of God who’ve been hurt working in the church.”
 Her signature vocals can be heard on “Oil of God,” “We Are Overcomers” featuring her sister Elbernita "Twinkie" Clark, and the urban Gospel tune “My Soul Says Yes.”
 The album also features a duet with Jacky and Ron Winans and a special appearance by the Clark Sisters together on “Blessing Me.”
 On March 25, 2014, Jacky released a single "My Season", accompanied with the song "On My Mind".
 This was the first release of new material since her 2005 solo debut.
-In 2020, she released a new single, “Feel Good” featuring Mary J. Blige and rapper Tia P.
+In 2020, she released a new single, “Feel Good” featuring Mary J. Blige and rapper Tia P. On November 10, 2023, Jacky released her long-awaited follow-up solo album titled “Jacky?” with 14 tracks and produced by B. Slade and Autun Foster.

 Stage performer

 As a performer, Chisholm has often taken major roles in nationally touring gospel stage plays such as Lawd Have Mercy, Mama Don’t, Can A Woman Make A Man Lose His Mind, and The Man of Her Dreams.

-Chisholm was portrayed by Broadway theatre actress Angela Birchett in the Lifetime TV biopic The Clark Sisters: First Ladies of Gospel, released April 11, 2020.
+Chisholm was portrayed by Broadway theatre actress Angela Birchett in the Lifetime biopic The Clark Sisters: First Ladies of Gospel, released April 11, 2020.

 Musical influence

 While her sibling counterparts are known for their impassioned vocals, Chisholm in contrast is known as the "sweet-voiced" sister.
 "I feel there is a need for more music that allows the listener to enter into praise and worship for the Lord," she asserts.
 "People have a need to meditate upon their own personal relationship with God, and I think that the kind of music I wish to perform will give them the space to reflect on God from their own points of view."

-Within the Clark Sisters, Chisholm sings the alto and tenor lines; usually alto when all four are singing or Dorinda is leading, or tenor when Twinkie leads or does not sing.
-In addition to the songs she leads on such as Wonderful Counselor and I've Got An Angel, her unique vocal style can be clearly heard on their Miracle album, which was recorded during the period when Twinkie was not with the group.
-Due to her role in blending their harmonies, her sister Karen has referred to her as the "Engine that keeps the Clark Sisters going."